zfcampus/apigility-documentation/api-doc/customize.md

 #### Content Negotiation in the Apigility Admin UI

-The Content Negotiation screen is found at the URI `/apigility/ui#/settings/content-negotiation`.
-Once there, you will **edit** the `Documentation` selector:
+You can select the "Content Negotiation" page from the top menu of the Apigility UI.

 ![Edit Documentation Selector](/asset/apigility-documentation/img/api-doc-content-negotiation-edit.png)

-Next, add your new view model.
+You can easly add new selector and then new view models, just click on "New selector", insert a name, click on Save and the add the view model clicking on the plus (+) button.

 ![Add View Model](/asset/apigility-documentation/img/api-doc-content-negotiation-view-model.png)

-Finally, add one or more `Accept` header media types that should select the given view model; these should be valid IETF media type specifications:
+When you add a view model, you can specify media types  following the IETF media type specifications:

 ![Media Types](/asset/apigility-documentation/img/api-doc-content-negotiation-media-type.png)

-Click the `Update Selector` button to save the configuration, and you're done.

 #### Content Negotiation manual configuration